iterative/datachain/README.rst

     pip install transformers

-The code below downloads files the cloud, applyes function `is_positive_dialogue_ending()` to each.
+The code below downloads files the cloud, applies function `is_positive_dialogue_ending()` to each.
 All files with a positive sentiment are copied to local directory `output/`.